Towards a Finer Classification of Strongly Minimal Sets: Further work

 \begin{conjecture} We take the class $\bL_0$ to be all finite $\tau$-structures that satisfy the hereditarily positive $\epsilon$ dimension defined in Axiom~\ref{yax}.2.
 Assume that there is a natural number $N$, such that $\mu(A/B) \ge \delta(B)$ for any good pair $(A/B)$ with $\delta(B)\ge N$; then $\sdcl^*(I) = \emptyset$ for any independent set $I$ with $|I|\ge \max\{N, 5\}$.
 Thus, no Hrushovski construction in a finite relational vocabulary $\tau$ (that is, where $\bK_0$ contains all finite $\tau$-structures) has elimination of imaginaries. \end{conjecture}

 More generally, one might ask

 \begin{question} No strongly minimal set in a finite vocabulary with a strictly flat $\acl$-geometry admits elimination of imaginaries.

 {\rm \cite{Merflat} makes a step in this direction by representing each strictly flat geometry by a Hrushovski construction.
 However, he deals only with the $\omega$-stable case and takes $\bL^*_0$ as all finite structures of a given relational vocabulary.
 So this question has to be made more precise.
 The methods here must be extended as examples in \cite{BaldwinsmssII,BaldwinsmssIII} show that with two ternary relations one can define global ternary functions.
-Moreover, the binary function can be commutative\footnote{E.g., if built the strongly minimal set from a commutative variety of block algebras over $F_5$ (\cite[p 7]{GanWer2}) by the method of \cite[\S 3]{BaldwinsmssIII}.
-This contradiction with the conclusion of Theorem~\ref{mrs}.3 is explained because we have widened our method of construction to include amalgamation classes of finite structures, which are defined by $\forall \exists$-formulas.
-These examples fall into Remark~\ref{classes}.(2).(b).(ii).}.}
+Moreover, the binary function can be commutative\footnote{E.g.,we built built the strongly minimal set from a commutative variety of block algebras over $F_5$ (\cite[p 7]{GanWer2}) by the method of \cite[\S 3]{BaldwinsmssIII}.
+These examples fall into Remark~\ref{classes}.(2).(b).(ii).}.} This contradiction with the conclusion of Theorem~\ref{mrs}.3 is explained because we have widened our method of construction to include amalgamation classes of finite structures, which are defined by $\forall \exists$-formulas. \end{question}